TomasRiby/TAP_Proj_2024/README.md

 our application project, allowing us to deliver a solution that exceeds expectations and withstands the demands of evolving requirements.

 ### MS02

+The primary objective of this second milestone is to develop property tests using ScalaCheck to ensure the algorithm's properties are functioning as intended.
+In addition to verifying the algorithm's performance, this milestone also aims to highlight the issues associated with the first come, first served algorithm that was developed in the first milestone.
+This dual focus will not only validate the current implementation but also provide critical insights into the limitations and potential improvements for the initial algorithm.

 The use of generators and property-based testing in software development offers numerous advantages in terms of both efficiency and code quality.